Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

 # Biometric Safe with Fingerprint ID and Keypad
-My project is a biometric safe that uses both a keypad and a fingerprint sensor for secure access.
-The safe requires the correct password and a matching fingerprint to unlock.
-If a user successfully enters both within five total attempts, the box will open.
-In addition, the system is WiFi-enabled, allowing it to send alerts and log activity, when someone attempts to open it with incorrect information.
+My project is a multi-factor biometric safe that integrates a keypad and fingerprint sensor to provide secure authentication.
+The system requires both a correct password and a matching fingerprint within a limited number of attempts to unlock.
+To enhance security and usability, I implemented WiFi functionality using an ESP32, enabling real-time alerts and activity logging when incorrect access attempts occur.
+Additionally, I developed a one-time password (OTP) recovery system that allows users to regain access if the primary password is forgotten.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Anagha V | Leigh High School | Electrical and Computer Engineering | Incoming Senior